How ADHD Affects The Brain: Implications For Treatment and Support

 Neurotransmitters (chemical messengers in the brain) play a central role in ADHD.
 Two key neurotransmitters frequently linked to ADHD are:

-In ADHD, variations in dopamine and norepinephrine availability can make focusing, regulating impulses, and maintaining steady motivation more challenging.
+In ADHD, differences in dopamine and norepinephrine levels can make focusing, controlling impulses, and keeping steady motivation more challenging.

 Effects on Mood and Behavior

-These neurotransmitter differences extend beyond attention regulation.
-They also impact mood and emotional responses.
-Fluctuating dopamine and norepinephrine levels may contribute to:
+These neurotransmitter differences go beyond attention regulation.
+They also affect mood and emotional responses.
+For example, shifting dopamine and norepinephrine levels may lead to:

-Behaviorally, impulsive actions often trace back to these neurotransmitter differences.
-Lower availability of dopamine and norepinephrine may hinder the brain’s capacity to pause and reflect.
-This results in hasty decisions rather than deliberate, measured actions.
+On the behavioral side, impulsive actions often trace back to these neurotransmitter differences.
+Lower dopamine and norepinephrine levels may reduce the brain’s ability to pause and reflect.

 Brain Networks, Communication, and ADHD Functionality